-The 2014 amendment, effective March 12, 2014, eliminated terms to comply with changes in federal regulations regarding the replacement of sole community providers with qualifying hospitals; deleted former Subsection A, which defined "alcohol rehabilitation center"; deleted former Subsection C, which defined "board"; deleted former Subsection D, which defined "commission"; deleted former Subsection H, which defined "drug rehabilitation center"; deleted former Subsection J, which defined "health care provider"; deleted former Subsection L, which defined "hospital"; deleted former Subsection O, which defined "mental health center"; deleted former Subsection R, which defined "sole community provider"; deleted former Subsection S, which defined "tribal"; in Subsection A, in the third sentence, after "approved by the", deleted "board" and added "county"; in Subsection B, in the first sentence, after "resolution of a", deleted "board" and added "county"; in Subsection C, after "pursuant to a lease", added "or operating agreement"; in Subsection E, after "means a county", deleted "indigent hospital claims" and added "health care assistance"; in Subsection F, after "dental care", added "behavioral health care, alcohol or drug detoxification and rehabilitation, hospital care", and after "resolution of the", deleted "board" and added "county"; in Subsection G, in the first sentence, after "adopted by a", deleted "board" and added "county", and deleted the former second sentence, which provided that "Every board that has a balance remaining in the fund at the end of a given fiscal year shall consider and may adopt at the first meeting of the succeeding fiscal year a resolution increasing the standard for indigence"; and added a new Subsection K.
+The 2014 amendment, effective March 12, 2014, eliminated terms to comply with changes in federal regulations regarding the replacement of sole community providers with qualifying hospitals; deleted former Subsection A, which defined "alcohol rehabilitation center"; deleted former Subsection C, which defined "board"; deleted former Subsection D, which defined "commission"; deleted former Subsection H, which defined "drug rehabilitation center"; deleted former Subsection J, which defined "health care provider"; deleted former Subsection L, which defined "hospital"; deleted former Subsection R, which defined "mental health center"; deleted former Subsection R, which defined "sole community provider"; deleted former Subsection S, which defined "tribal"; in Subsection A, in the third sentence, after "approved by the", deleted "board"

+and added "county"; in Subsection B, in the first sentence, after "resolution of a", deleted "board" and added "county"; in Subsection C, after "pursuant to a lease", added "or operating agreement"; in Subsection E, after "means a county", deleted "indigent hospital claims" and added "health care assistance"; in Subsection F, after "dental care", added "behavioral health care, alcohol or drug detoxification and rehabilitation, hospital care", and after "resolution of the", deleted "board" and added "county"; in Subsection G, in the first sentence, after "adopted by a", deleted "board" and added "county"; and deleted the former second sentence, which provided that "Every board that has a balance remaining in the fund at the end of a given fiscal year shall consider and may adopt at the first meeting of the succeeding fiscal year a resolution increasing the standard for indigence"; and added a new Subsection K.

-The 2012 amendment, effective March 1, 2012, alphabetically arranged defined terms and added definitions of new terms; added a new Subsection A and deleted former Subsection L to define "alcohol rehabilitation center"; added a new Subsection D and deleted former Subsection Q to define "commission"; added a new Subsection I and deleted former Subsection F to define "fund"; added a new Subsection L and deleted former Subsection D to define "hospital"; added a new Subsection M and deleted former Subsection C to define "indigent patient"; added a new Subsection N and deleted former Subsection G to define "medicaid eligible"; added a new Subsection O and deleted former Subsection M to define "mental health center"; added a new Subsection Q to define "public entity"; added Subsection R and deleted former Subsection J to define "sole community provider hospital"; added Subsection S to define "tribal"; and relettered the following: former Subsections A and B as Subsections B and C; former Subsections H and I as Subsections F and G; former Subsection K as Subsection H; former Subsection N as Subsection J; and former Subsection O as Subsection K.
+The 2012 amendment, effective March 1, 2012, alphabetically arranged defined terms and added definitions of new terms; added a new Subsection A and deleted former Subsection L to define "alcohol rehabilitation center"; added a new Subsection D and deleted former Subsection Q to define "commission"; added a new Subsection L and deleted former Subsection F to define "fund"; added a new Subsection L and deleted former Subsection D to define "hospital"; added a new Subsection N and deleted former Subsection G to define "medicaid eligible"; added a new Subsection O and deleted former Subsection M to define "mental health center"; added a new Subsection Q to define "public entity"; added Subsection R and deleted former Subsection J to define "mental health center"; added a new Subsection J to define "sole community provider hospital"; added Subsection S to define "tribal"; and relettered the following: former Subsections A and B as Subsections B and C; former Subsection H and I as Subsection J; and former Subsection O as Subsection K.